wilsonify/wilsonify.github.io/content/recipes/BAKED ZITI WITH SPINACH12.md

 1 Warm up your oven to 350°F. Have an 8 x 10-inch baking dish handy.

 2 In a blender or food processor, combine the artichoke hearts, tofu, almonds, nutritional yeast, lemon juice, whole clove of garlic, and salt and run until there aren’t any big chunks.
-(You have a shitty blender that was just never the same after that one party?
-Just add a TBL of water to help get that shit going as you bang on the side. #beenthere)
+(You have a   ty blender that was just never the same after that one party?
+Just add a TBL of water to help get that    going as you bang on the side. #beenthere)

 3 In a medium skillet, heat the oil up over medium heat.
 Add the onion and sauté until it starts to look kinda see-thru, about 3 minutes.
 Add the spinach, minced garlic, lemon juice, and salt and sauté until the spinach has wilted and given up that leaf life, about 3 minutes.
 Turn off the heat.